 CPRE Devon is an “independent”, separate charity, number 245317, and our focus is quite rightly on Devon and the South West Peninsula.

 You are reading this on our fully inter-active website which, as you can see, sets out our local organisation.
 Each Local Government District in Devon has a District Chair and local committee which should be your first port of call for any help you might want from us.
-We provide you with a “Help Desk” where you can find practical advice on the big issues across the county or where you live.
+We provide members with a “Help Desk” where you can find practical advice on the big issues across the county or where you live.
 Our aim remains to protect the Devon countryside in a way that underpins the local economy whilst maintaining all that is best in the balance between necessary development and a tranquil, productive and beautiful environment.

 CPRE also has a South West Regional Organisation where the County Chairs come together to discuss the big regional issues of the day: Transport, Housing, Waste Management, Renewable Energy and so on.
 There is also a “County Branch Forum”, an informal group, where from time to time, the County Chairs come together to discuss and disseminate “Expertise” and “Best Practice” right across the country.